 1. Morrigan – Hufflepuff

 Our heroine of the series, Morrigan Crow, is a little bit brave, a little bit unsure, but always exactly herself.
 Morrigan is a compelling character because she doesn’t always have the answers.
 Raised as a Cursed Child and the blame that came with it, she still manages to grip tightly to her own weird, wonderful sense of self.
 It says a lot that her favorite item in her ever-changing room at the Hotel Deucalion is her eight-armed tickling octopus chair.
 Stay weird, Mog!

 Her dread was keeping company with some other, much subtler feeling.
 A tiny background hum of vindication.
 What was so mundane, after all, about being a Wundersmith?”
 (Wundersmith: The Calling of Morrigan Crow 503)

 2. Jupiter – Gryffindor

 Jupiter is charismatic, enthusiastic, and always desirous of helping those in need.
 He seems to be a member of a zillion different Nevermoorian societies, which means that sometimes he is spread too thin.
-Jupiter jumps into every situation with pizzaz, confidence, and a zest for the dramatic.
-You get the sense that Jupiter is always juggling five more (figurative) balls than he has hands for – but not only can he still put on the most spectacular juggling show you’ve ever seen, he’ll also be the best-dressed juggler in all of the Seven Pockets.
+Jupiter jumps into every situation with pizzazz, confidence, and a zest for the dramatic.
+You get the sense that Jupiter is always juggling five more (figurative) balls than he has hands for – but not only can he still put on the most spectacular juggling show you’ve ever seen, but he’ll also be the best-dressed juggler in all the Seven Pockets.

 Ginger was an understatement, Morrigan thought, trying to hide her astonishment as the hat came off.
 Ginger of the Year, or King Ginger or Big Gingery President of the Ginger Foundation for the Incurable Ginger would have have been more accurate.”
 (Nevermoor: The Trials of Morrigan Crow 56)